Alaska Orienteering Festival 2025

 Wednesday, July 2nd

 The venue at Mirror Lake (Google maps) has a great mix of interesting terrain and some of our more runnable vegetation.
+Local orienteers on the Red course will get to visit some seldom used terrain.
 See the course maps from a recent club event.
 You may also be interested in the results (including LiveLox) from a recent event.
+The courses are set a bit on the short side to accommodate festival fatigue.
+Conditions have been good but please do note that there is some evidence of off-terrain vehicle use in areas that have been previously undisturbed.
+Many thanks to the Native Village of Eklutna for use of their lands.

 Registration